This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 And in the world of the 820, the Sportsman is the barbecuing big dog.

 The Sportsman 820, like the other grills in the 820 series, is a wood pellet grill, which means that you load the side hopper with pellets, set the pellets alight, dial the temperature and time in, and it’ll do the rest.

 Well, okay, there’s a little more to it than that and once the pellets are lit and start heating things up, that’s when the hopper transfers the heat to the main cooking chamber, which is where all of the barbecuing miracles happen.

-Inside the main chamber are two shelves which give you a combined cooking space of around eight hundred and forty-nine square inches, which means that you can barbecue and smoke more than you’ll ever need to in order to feed the average American family.
+Inside the main chamber are two shelves which give you a combined cooking space of around 849 square inches, which means that you can barbecue and smoke more than you’ll ever need to in order to feed the average American family.